 Most home buyers, even beginners, know that you don’t settle on the first home you find.
 You’re meant to shop around.
-Something else Gresham home buyers may not know, however, is that it’s wise to shop around for a mortgage, too.
+Something else you may not know, however, is that it’s wise to shop around for a mortgage, too.
 Finding the right mortgage loan is incredibly important.
 Choosing your mortgage has a big impact on your finances for the foreseeable future.

-Gresham home buyers should consider all of their mortgage options before settling on just one.
+Home buyers should consider all of their mortgage options before settling on the mortgage for your Gresham home.
 Here’s a quick guide to understanding mortgages as you start shopping around:

 The Stages of a Mortgage Application

 - Pre-qualification: Before shopping for a house, Gresham home buyers should get a mortgage pre-qualification letter.
 In today’s competitive housing market, a pre-qualification letter lets your Realtor and other potential sellers know that you are serious about looking for a home.
 It acts as an assurance that you have the ability to by the home you are interested in.
 Remember that having a pre-qualification letter does not mean you’re approved for a mortgage.
 These letters informal and optional, but they just might ease sellers’ fears that financing will fall through if they accept your offer.

 - Pre-approval: Gresham home buyers can get mortgage pre-approval after putting an offer on a home.
 Getting a pre-approval involves submitting a mortgage application to the bank.
 The bank will run your credit and research the home you want to buy.
 If you meet qualifications, they’ll give you pre-approval.
 This means that if all the conditions are met, the bank agrees to finance the home.